6.1.4.10 Unsupported, Unclear, Long and/or Complex Claim Sets with Clear Lack of Unity

 Date Published

-General Approach
+General approach

 As the specifics of each case vary, examiners should adopt a flexible approach when developing a strategy to progress these cases.
-Examiners should therefore consult with their supervising examiner and develop together an approach tailored to the specific circumstances of the case.
+Examiners should consult with their supervising examiner and develop together an approach tailored to the specific circumstances of the case.

 In general, however, preliminary consultation with the attorney of the issues surrounding the finding of lack of unity will usually result in a more efficient process and effective search strategy.